-The newly published Guidance, which also replaces all previous guidance on temporary admission, temporary release on bail and release on restrictions, states that “Schedule 10 has replaced the various pre-existing alternatives to detention (temporary admission, temporary release on bail and release on restrictions) by a single power to grant immigration bail.”
+The newly published Guidance, which also replaces all previous guidance on temporary admission, temporary release on immigration bail and release on restrictions, states that “Schedule 10 has replaced the various pre-existing alternatives to detention (temporary admission, temporary release on bail and release on restrictions) by a single power to grant immigration bail.”

 Schedule 10(13) contains transitional arrangements for any person at liberty on the basis of previous alternatives to detention— the person is now to be treated as having been granted immigration bail under the same conditions.

 Who is eligible for immigration bail?